Join our new farming opportunity

 - chickens/poultry for eggs or meat

 We’re looking for someone with the drive, ambition, and desire to run their own successful organic farming business.
-We’re offering an initial 3 year lease, with two additional 3 year options (3+3+3).
+We’re offering an initial lease that will expire at the same time as existing Co-op members (on 30 June 2021) with two additional 3 year options (x+3+3).

 It would best suit someone with previous farming experience, as well as experience with organics.
-It may suit a couple, or a group of people wanting to work together, learn together and share the profits, or you could even run the enterprise as a not-for-profit.
+It may suit a couple, or a group of people wanting to work together, learn together and share the profits, or you could even run your enterprise as a not-for-profit, if you have a viable and sustainable business model.

 What’s the history?

 We’re Hugh and Katie Finlay.
-We’ve been running Mt Alexander Fruit Gardens, our organic orchard, for almost 20 years, first managing and then later buying what had been Katie’s family farm.
+Before we leased the orchard to Ant we ran Mt Alexander Fruit Gardens, our organic orchard, for almost 20 years, first managing and then later buying what had been Katie’s family farm.
 It’s a 30-hectare farm in the beautiful Harcourt valley, a mainly apple growing district in central Victoria less than 1.5 hrs from Melbourne.

 After we took over the farm from Katie’s dad, it went through a couple of transformations, the first one being to replant the orchards with small quantities of a large number of fruit varieties, to suit selling at Farmers Markets.
 The second transformation was converting to organics, which we achieved in 2008.

-We’re ready to take more of a back seat on the farm, and see our role at this stage of our lives as implementing, building and guiding the Alliance, while at the same time providing pathways and mentorship into organic farming for emerging farmers.
+These days we take more of a back seat on the farm, and see our role at this stage of our lives as implementing, building, participating in and guiding the Co-op.

 What are the details?